SiFTW/patientMutationModelling/README.md

 The goal of this repository is to provide the quickest way to generate patient-specific modelling preditions as published in [Norris <i>et al.</i> 2024](https://mitchell.science/publication/patient-specific-computational-models-predict-prognosis-in-b-cell-lymphoma-by-quantifying-pro-proliferative-and-anti-apoptotic-signatures-from-genetic-sequencing-data/).

 This should let you load in new datasets and ask new questions either in B-cell lymphoma or new diseases.

-### Installation
+### Setup

 This guide is only tested on Ubuntu but likely works on any unix-like operating system.

-<h3> Get the Docker Container Up and Running </h3>

-1. **Get an OncoKB API access token.**
+#### Get an OncoKB API access token.

     You will need to request an OncoKB API key in order to filter mutations by whether or not they are "likely oncogenic".
 You can do [that here](https://www.oncokb.org/api-access).
 Once you have the API token make a note of it because you will need it later.

+<h3> Get the Docker Container Up and Running </h3>

 > [!Note]
 >
-> Run steps 2-5 on the computational server you want to run the model from.
+> Run steps 1-4 on the computational server you want to run the model from.
 Ideally a computer with lots of cores and RAM.
 The remaining steps can be run from any computer with network access to the web-interface (Jupyter Lab) that will be launched when we run the appropriate Docker image.

-2. **Create the right folders on your server**.
+1. **Create the right folders on your server**.

     Make a directory to work in, and a directory for model outputs to be saved in.
    ```sh